-It seems fitting to include in this section the story behind Roxbury’s peculiar mascot, the Gael.
+It seems fitting to include in this section the story behind Roxbury's peculiar mascot, the Gael.
 Sports became a part of Roxbury High School in 1911-12, baseball and coed basketball was played.
-In 1913 the first football team was organized, and Coached by Frank DeMott.
-During these years the Gael was not the school mascot.
-In fact, for a while, the high school tried a number of possible mascots including the lions.
-However, none of them really lasted.
+In 1913 the first football team was organized and Coached by Frank DeMott.
+During these years, the Gael was not the school mascot.
+In fact, for a while, the high school tried several possible mascots, including the lions.
+However, none of these mascots lasted.
 This all changed, however, in the early 1930s when the Roxbury Football team went on a multi-year run.
 These teams were led by the three Reilly brothers; Vincent, John, and Fran, along with another player by the name Ed "Hurricane" Higgins.
-Under head coach Pat Clemens’s mentorship, the football teams won multiple championships.
-The team was so intimidating that one year Roxbury’s traditional rival, Morristown, removed the team from its schedule to avoid having to play them.
+Under head coach Pat Clemens's mentorship, the football teams won multiple championships.
+The team was so intimidating that one year Roxbury's traditional rival, Morristown, removed the team from its schedule to avoid having to play them.
 The Daily Record took note of the team and its fiery and fast Irish players.
-Bill Horner, the sportswriter of the paper, started to refer to the team as the “Galloping Gaels,” because the players reminded him of the warlike Gaelic Irish clans.
-The full name stuck and for a while, and high school teams would be referred to as the Galloping Gaels in the school paper, which eventually was shortened to just the Gaels.
+Bill Horner, the sportswriter of the paper, started to refer to the team as the "Galloping Gaels" because the players reminded him of the warlike Gaelic Irish clans.
+The full name stuck, and for a while, high school teams would be referred to as the Galloping Gaels in the school paper, which eventually was shortened to just the Gaels.

 The Roosevelt School